sourcegraph/handbook/content/handbook/editing/handbook-images-video.md

 ## Videos

 The easiest way to add a video to the Handbook is to embed it.
-Most video hosting sites, like Youtube or Loom, include an “embed” option in their sharing menu.
+Most video hosting sites, like YouTube or Loom, include an “embed” option in their sharing menu.
 The link should look something like this:

 ```html
 <div style="position: relative; padding-bottom: 56.25%; height: 0;">